By: Sarah Stone

 Know and agree upon your budget

 Having an understanding of what your company will pay for versus what you’ll need to cover (and what you personally can budget for) is an absolute must.
-Sometimes you’ll just want to extend your stay a couple of days to relax and see a bit of the city you’re in—and that might mean checking into a different hotel that’s in the price range you personally are comfortable with.
+Sometimes you’ll just want to extend your stay a couple of days to relax and see a bit of the city you’re in—and that might mean checking into a different hotel or serviced apartment, like those available at Trusted Stays, that fits within your personal budget.
 And other times, you’ll want to go for a full vacation as part of your trip, which can mean extra travel and activities, and maybe even upgrades if you have it in your personal budget.

 When I combined my Munich and Lisbon trips, my client and I agreed that I’d pay for my flight to Munich, the hotel stay there, and all activities related to Oktoberfest, and then they would cover my travel from Munich to the conference in Lisbon, all expenses relating to that, and my flight back to the US.
 Keep your receipts, stay in your personal budget and within your employer’s budget, and know exactly who’s going to be responsible for what.